Lead Friendly

 How does opt-out work?

 Inbound STOP keywords on SMS automatically write to the messaging_opt_outs table for that contact + channel.
 The contact is immediately blocked from further outbound on that channel; subsequent sends are dropped at the guard with a "skipped_compliance" reason.
-Email unsubscribe links use HMAC-signed tokens and write to the same opt-out ledger.
+After an opt-out is recorded we send a single STOP confirmation SMS, and inbound HELP or INFO is auto-answered with the brand name, a support contact, and the standard rates disclosure (CTIA).
+Email unsubscribe links use HMAC-signed tokens (with a one-click List-Unsubscribe header) and write to the same opt-out ledger; every commercial email also carries a physical postal address as required by CAN-SPAM.

 Do you handle two-party-consent call recording states?